It’s been a long time coming, but Ham & Friends is finally ready to open its doors.

 No, we didn’t get the order mixed up, the people behind Leeds favourite Friends of Ham are giving us a new venue called Ham & Friends.
 It’s opened up in Grand Arcade, where they’ve transformed the space into a cool, homely bar that takes their original bar concept and builds on it, big time.

+They officially open on Friday 28th April 2017, but it’s not their first time they’ve opened their doors to the public – in fact, they launched a Christmas pop-up in the space back in December, giving us a taste of what they had to offer.
 The pop-up wasn’t originally part of the plan.
-Owners Claire and Anthony Kitching had hoped Ham & Friends would be open by now, but it seems fate had other plans.
-You see, their new venue is in Grand Arcade and it’s a listed building, so they’ve had a lot more hoops to jump through this time around.
+Owners Claire and Anthony Kitching had hoped Ham & Friends would be open last year, but fate had other plans.
+You see, Grand Arcade is a listed building, so even though they’ve done this before, they’ve had a lot more hoops to jump through this time around.
 The result?
-Their autumn 2016 opening has turned into a spring 2017 one.
+Their autumn 2016 opening turned into a spring 2017 one.

 Ham & Friends, Grand Arcade, Merrion Street, Leeds, West Yorkshire, LS1 6PG.Cover image credit: Tom Joy